Northwest Public Broadcasting: Expansion

 In 1982, KFAE-FM 89.1 at Richland signed on, bringing public radio to the Tri-Cities for the first time.
 The next year, WSU activated a series of low-powered translators at Ellensburg, Goldendale/The Dalles, Yakima, Lewiston/Clarkston, Ephrata/Soap Lake, Wenatchee, Cashmere/Dryden, and Chelan/Waterville.
 In 1984, after budget cuts in Idaho, WSU assumed operation of KUID-FM 91.7 at the University of Idaho and renamed it KRFA-FM; this gave it its first FM service in the Pullman area and resulted in the new outlet assuming many of the classical programs on KWSU.

 The launch of KNWR, a full-power transmitter at Ellensburg, in 1992 heralded the beginning of two decades of expansion.
 KNWY in the Yakima Valley went on air in 1993.
 In 1994, KNWO in Cottonwood, Idaho, was added; additionally, three new translators were commissioned and KRFA increased its power tenfold.
 KNWV went on air in Lewiston and Clarkston in 1995.
-1997 brought KWWS in Walla Walla, and after a $500,000 donation from the estate of Ephrata rancher Paul Lauzier, KLWS at Moses Lake.
+KWWS in Walla Walla was added in 1997; the network also signed on KLWS at Mses Lake after a $500,000 donation from the estate of Ephrata rancher Paul Lauzier.
 Port Angeles—and Victoria, British Columbia—were added with the signing on of KNWP in 1998.
 KQWS at Omak began broadcasting in January 1999; the next year, a translator of KWSU was added in Pullman, giving the station its first FM presence.
 A translator at Forks was added in 2006.
 KSWS at Chehalis was built in 2010.

 In several cases, the university acquired or began broadcasting over preexisting public radio stations.
 On January 6, 1997, Northern Sound Public Radio's KZAZ-FM in Bellingham, was merged into the network as its first station west of the Cascades.
 The license for KMWS at Mount Vernon was acquired from Skagit Valley College, which moved its KSVR to a new license; the university chose the call letters to honor Murrow, a Skagit County native.